 Instructions for nomination to Fellowship:

-- Obtain a Second for your nomination from another Fellow of ACMI and list him/her on the Nomination Form.
-All Second Nominators must send an e-mail to Wanda Sheridan (firstname.lastname@example.org) at the AMIA offices confirming their concurrence.
+- Obtain a Second for your nomination from another Fellow of ACMI and list him/her on the online Nomination Form.
+All Second Nominators must send an e-mail to Wanda Sheridan (firstname.lastname@example.org) confirming their concurrence.

 A key factor in the success of our field is recognition and commendation of those who truly do exceptional work that differentiates our efforts.
 I strongly encourage you to submit nominations and thank you in advance for your contributions.